LiveHelperChat/doc/docs/javascript-arguments.md

                         // <theme id> or 'alias-of-theme'
                         // If theme has alias set up.
-Theme can be set only using alias domain : 'livehelperchat.com', // Domain, if you provide domain chat will work including subdomains | Optional bot_id : 5,          // Set bot ID for this chat | Optional triger_id : 5,       // Set trigger ID as argument.
+Theme can be set only using alias domain : 'livehelperchat.com', // Domain, if you provide domain chat will work including subdomains | Optional subject_id : 5,      // Set subject id of the chat.
+Usefull for early classification of the chats. | Optional bot_id : 5,          // Set bot ID for this chat | Optional triger_id : 5,       // Set trigger ID as argument.
 Usefull in case of testing or some fancy scenarios :) Trigger has to have checked `Can be passed as argument` kcw : false,         // While chatting in the widget customer opens popup of the same chat.
 Should we keep chat in the widget? default - false | Optional